oracle/oracle-database-operator/docs/sidb/README.md

   ```sh
     kubectl apply -f rbac/storage-class-rbac.yaml
   ```
-  For automatic execution of custom scripts post database setup or startup, apply [RBAC](../../rbac/persistent-volume-rbac.yaml)
+  For automatic execution of custom scripts after database setup or startup, apply [RBAC](../../rbac/persistent-volume-rbac.yaml)
   ```sh
     kubectl apply -f rbac/persistent-volume-rbac.yaml
   ```

   ### OpenShift Security Context Constraints

-  OpenShift requires additional Security Context Constraints (SCC) for deploying and managing the SingleInstanceDatabase resource.
-Follow these steps to create the appropriate SCCs before deploying the SingleInstanceDatabase resource.
+  OpenShift requires additional Security Context Constraints (SCC) for deploying and managing the `SingleInstanceDatabase` resource.
+To create the appropriate SCCs before deploying the `SingleInstanceDatabase` resource, complete these steps:

-  1. Create a new project/namespace for deploying the SingleInstanceDatabase resource
+  1. Create a new project/namespace for deploying the `SingleInstanceDatabase` resource

   ```sh
     oc new-project sidb-ns
   ```

-  **Note:** OpenShift recommends not to deploy in namespaces starting with `kube`, `openshift` and the `default` namespace.
+  **Note:** OpenShift recommends that you should not deploy in namespaces starting with `kube`, `openshift` and the `default` namespace.

   2. Apply the file [openshift_rbac.yaml](../../config/samples/sidb/openshift_rbac.yaml) with cluster-admin user privileges.